Saintghetto17/Python-SHAD/README.md

 # Python-SHAD
-Ny solutions of python shad course
+My solutions of python shad course
+Check all README's in the folders